 - Series 6: This allows professionals to sell packaged investment products, like mutual funds, variable annuities and unit investment trusts (UITs).

 - Series 3: This permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.

 When you’re shopping around for a financial advisor, you should always seek what kind of licensing he or she holds.
-The Series 7 license stands out in the industry, because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
-This license not only allows them to sell most securities, but it also means they have extensive knowledge around financial topics.
+The Series 7 license stands out in the industry because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
+This license not only allows them to sell most securities, but it also means they have extensive knowledge of financial topics.
 FINRA administers the exam.
 Thus, those who hold this title must live up to strict standards when it comes to client relations.